eclipse-thingweb/examples/README.md

-# Example Demonstrations of Thinweb Components
+# Example Demonstrations of Thingweb Components

 This repository contains example combinations of Thingweb components that have been tested at various events.